Job Posting Tips

 - Are there likely to be qualified in-service applicants?

 - Is there a demonstrated lack of qualified in-service applicants for this type of position?

 - Is there a high potential of finding qualified applicants locally?

-- Do similar opportunities occur throughout the province?
-(If so, by restricting to a geographic location, you are not blocking career paths for employees in other parts of the province)
+- Do similar opportunities occur throughout the province (if so, by restricting to a geographic location, you're not blocking career paths for employees in other parts of the province)?

-Indicate in the posting if you will require applicants to submit a cover letter.
+Indicate in the posting if you'll require applicants to submit a cover letter.

 If you expect a large number of applicants, a screening questionnaire may be a good option.
 Questionnaires can be created by the BC Public Service Agency (when posting on the BC Public Service Job Postings website) to concisely gather information about applicants' education and experience qualifications.